scala/scala.epfl.ch/records/2022-Q4-activity-report.md

 For Scala 2 and 3.

 Google Summer of Code is another initiative by the Scala Center to give Scala users a way to contribute to OSS.
-Most of the work on the project was done in Q2-Q3 2022, but there was still some work left to be done. in Q4, all the work was finalized, all of the students graduated successfully, and the project is officially over – for this year.
+Most of the work on the project was done in Q2-Q3 2022, but there was still some work left to be done.

+In Q4, all the work was finalized, all of the students graduated successfully, and the project is officially over – for this year.
 You can read more about how it was and the projects we welcomed in the [blog article](https://www.scala-lang.org/blog/2022/11/15/gsoc-report.html) we published.

 ### Scala Improvement Process